The “we’ll fix it next year” Cycle

 The Calm Behind a Smooth Fair.

-If you read that and feel your shoulders drop even a notch, it’s right.
+If you read that and felt your shoulders drop even a notch - it's right.

-Straight-talking sessions for national & provincial fair associations, boards, and staff focused on systems, continuity, and what actually breaks during fair season.
+Industry Speaking: Straight-talking sessions for national and provincial fair associations, boards, and staff — focused on systems, continuity, and what actually breaks during fair season.

 Advisory & Training